raul23/equifax-data-breach/README.rst

   U.S. Office of Personnel Management`_).

-- Since it is extremely unlikely for the DOJ to arrest the four alleged PLA members, the indictment can be very poor in the quality of the evidence.
-The case will not go in front of a judge and jury where the evidence presented by the prosecutors would have been scrutinized.
+- Since it is extremely unlikely for the DOJ to arrest the four alleged PLA members, the quality of the evidence in the `indictment`_ can be very poor.
+  The case will likely not go in front of a judge and jury where the evidence presented by the prosecutors would have been scrutinized.

   Thus, the DOJ is not incentivized to gather solid evidence that could link the four alleged PLA members to the Equifax data breach: